prat24/pytorch-lightning-mcp/README.md

 # PyTorch Lightning MCP (Model Context Protocol)

-An integration layer that exposes **PyTorch Lightning training and inspection** through a structured, machine-readable API.
+An integration layer that exposes **PyTorch Lightning** through a structured, machine-readable API.

 Intended for programmatic use by tools, agents, and orchestration systems.